 This helps to check internal parasites.
 Dry grasses spread on the floor of the pens every evening am morning.

-For the purposes of management, pigs can be subdivided into:
+For the purposes types of pig and management,, pigs can be subdivided into:

 1. Piglets (young ones still suckling)

 2. Weaners (Piglets that have stopped suckling)

 5. Sows (adult females used for breeding).

 The walls of the pig pens are usually low not exceeding 1 metre high.
 Pigs are very destructive animals and can easily eat up main floor made of weak concrete.
 The mixture should therefore be such that can withstand their destructive activities.
 The floor also should be rough to avoid slipping off.